Skip to main content

 Biography

 Mona Morgan-Collins obtained a PhD at the Department of Government at the London School of Economics.
 Prior to coming to King’s College London, she was an assistant professor at Durham University, post-doctoral Fellow at the University of Pennsylvania, and the London School of Economics.
-She held visiting positions at the Alice Paul Center (University of Pennsylvania), Nuffield College and Rothermere American Institute (Oxford University).
-She is currently a visiting scholar at the Harvard University.
+She held visiting positions at the University of Pennsylvania, Oxford University and Harvard.
 Her primary research interests are at the intersection of comparative politics, political economy, history and politics and women in politics, with substantive focus on women’s suffrage.
-Her research on women's suffrage appeared in the Journal of Politics, Comparative Political Studies, received funding from ESRC (£299,962) and BA/Leverhulme (£9,987) and a APSA Best paper Award.
+Her research on women's suffrage appeared in the American Political Science Review, British Journal of Political Science, Journal of Politics, Comparative Political Studies, received funding from ESRC (£299,962) and BA/Leverhulme (£9,987) and APSA Best Paper award.
 She is currently working on a book project that examines women's political engagement at the time of suffrage in the US, Norway and Chile.

 Visit my personal website here.